pyeventsourcing/eventsourcing-eventstoredb/README.md

         pass
 ```

-The `CountRecorderInterface` can implemented to use a concrete database.
+The `CountRecorderInterface` can be implemented to use a concrete database.

 The example below counts dogs and tricks in memory, using "plain old Python objects".